cpjobling/eg-150-textbook/laplace_transform/3/laplace_properties.md

 ### Still to come

-The use of the *derivative property* and *integration property* will be useful when defining the in complex frequency equavalent of the time domain modles used to define electrical circuit components.
-We study these in detail on {ref}`unit4.5`.
+The use of the *derivative property* and *integration property* will be useful when defining the complex frequency equavalent of the time domain models used to define electrical circuit components.
+We study these in detail in {ref}`unit4.5`.
 The use of the *derivative property* will be used to determine the complete solution of continuous-time LTI systems defined by differential equations in {ref}`unit4.6`.
+More practice in the use of Laplace transforms will be covered in Lab 4.

 +++ {"slideshow": {"slide_type": "notes"}}